kenyanthugger/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists - list all files even names begginig with a period which are hidden in current directory in long format 12-file_type  - prints type of file /tmp/iamafile 13-symbolic_link - creates symbolic link to /bin/ls named __ls__
+11-lists - list all files even names begginig with a period which are hidden in current directory in long format 12-file_type  - prints type of file /tmp/iamafile 13-symbolic_link - creates symbolic link to /bin/ls named __ls__ 14-copy_html - copies all html files from current working directory